tmasthay/GitHookEm/README.md

 cd repo_root
 pre-commit install
 ```
 Now try `git commit --allow-empty` and see how it works!
-Email me at tyler@oden.utexas.edu if you need help setting up!

 ## Setup gitlint
-`GitHookEm` also supports a `gitlint` extension for commit message formating, similar to `commitizen`.
+`GitHookEm` also supports a `gitlint` extension for commit message formatting, similar to [`commitizen`](https://commitizen-tools.github.io/commitizen/).
 To set this up, perform the following steps.
-First, backup or remove your previous commit-msg executable.
+First, backup or remove your previous `commit-msg` executable.
 ```
 cd repo_root
 mv .git/hooks/commit-msg .git/hooks/commit-msg-backup